 This is a group trip.
 If you cannot commit to being on time—as a courtesy to other attendees—then this trip is also not for you.
 Similarly, if you do not do well in a small group setting, you may want to reconsider attending.

 If you can commit to being respectful of other attendees, are open to trying new foods, and are looking for a trip where you will bond with like-minded female trial lawyers, enjoy incredible dishes and see what the exciting Hong Kong territory has to offer, then it would be our pleasure to host you.

 *All attendees are required to purchase a travel insurance policy that includes medical coverage.
 While any travel insurance policy with medical coverage will suffice, attendees are strongly encouraged to purchase a policy with Cancel for Any Reason coverage.
 In the event that life gets in the way last minute and you are required to cancel within thirty (30) days of the trip, for a reason that is not covered by typical insurance policies, Cancel for Any Reason coverage may help get some of your money back.
 Please read the entirety of our cancellation policy, along with general Terms & Conditions, HERE.

 Flights & Travel Information

-Flights to Hong Kong typically leave late at night and arrive in the morning TWO days later.
-So attendees should book a flight that leaves sometime between late Friday at 11 pm or early Saturday around 1 am.
+Flights to Hong Kong typically leave late at night and arrive in the morning ONE or TWO days later.
+The best flights are those that leave sometime between late Friday at 11 pm or early Saturday around 1 am.
 If you need help with flights, please do not hesitate to reach out to Lauren for help.
 There are typically a lot of options, with various carriers, who offer nonstop flights out of Los Angeles.